django-leonardo/django-leonardo/README.rst

 Looking for commercial support?
 ===============================

 If you are interested in having an Leonardo project built for you, or for development of an existing Leonardo site.
-Please get in touch via `mail@majklk.cz`_.
+Please get in touch via mail@majklk.cz.

 Read More
 =========